paulphan504/Paul-notes/content/6c0de5817ee169d3f189ee3957586138c138f760/Temp/DBIZ/CS_CLOUD/How to create open vpn on firewall OPNsense.md

 ##### **How to change certificate expire**

-**I.** Login account manage choose User, fill account name example "phongnt" , choose figure the same with number 3 describe in image  for search certificate by user.
+**I.** Login account manage, choose User fill account name example "phongnt" , choose figure the same with number 3 describe in image  for search certificate by user.
 ![[Pasted image 20250527102937.png]]

 **II.** You can show information vaild date.